- Home

 Final thoughts...

-From dead-heading flowering plants to giving your water features some long overdue TLC, there’s plenty you can be getting on with in your garden during August.
+From dead-heading flowering plants to giving your water features some long-overdue TLC, there’s plenty to do in your garden during August.

-For more gardening tips and tricks, why not head over to the gardening section of our website?
-There’s plenty more information on garden maintenance, as well as ideas for gardening in small spaces and indoors.
+For more gardening tips and tricks, why not head over to our gardening section?
+There’s lots more information on garden maintenance, as well as ideas for gardening in small spaces and indoors.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.